Guest Post by Borko

 2. Comparing the Tangibles

 Now that you know what you need from your web hosting service, it is time to create a list of possible options.
 The easiest way to create your first list is simply by matching your needs to what is provided.
-This means that your list needs to include: the price, bandwidth, disk space, etc. This list may start out to be fairly big, however it can easily be narrowed down.
+This means that your list needs to include: the price, bandwidth, disk space, etc. This list may start out to be fairly big, however it can easily be narrowed down by web development.
 Once the first draft of your list is complete, the next step is to see if any of the hosting services offer support specifically for any of the software that you use.
 The first place to look is at your CMS which could be anything from WordPress to Drupal to Joomla, and far beyond.
 Every CMS has a specific set of requirements and some web hosts will cater specifically to a certain CMS.
 This will ensure that they always can provide the latest updates and will always support all of the tools that your CMS needs to function properly.
-You can even limit your search further if you prefer one type of server environment or control panel.
+You can even limit your search further if you prefer one type of server environment or control panel, learn more about them (the best marketing experts out there).
+Consider contacting Archimedia Accounts.

 3. Comparing the Intangibles